 6 Recommended Places in Osaka

-To help you decide where to go in Osaka if you are short on time, we compiled a list of the 5 best places to visit in this bustling city.
+Don’t know where to go in Osaka?
+If you want to visit the best spots, we compiled a list of our 6 recommended places to visit in this bustling city of gourmet food!

-The lively Dotonbori entertainment area is Osaka’s most famous tourist destination for its striking neon lights, extravagant signage, and its huge variety of restaurants and bars.
-Dotonbori is famous for the eye-catching posters and billboards with a giant blowfish, an octopus, a clown, and the Kani Douraku crab competing for your attention and creating an atmosphere comparable to that of an amusement park.
+The lively Dotonbori entertainment area is Osaka’s most famous tourist destination.
+It owes that fame to its striking neon lights, extravagant signage, and its huge variety of restaurants and bars.
+Dotonbori is famous for the eye-catching posters and billboards with a giant blowfish, an octopus, a clown, and the Kani Douraku crab.
+All are competing for your attention and creating an atmosphere comparable to that of an amusement park.
 However, of all these signs, the most iconic one is the sign of the Glico running man over the Ebisubashi Bridge.

 Umeda Sky Building

 Shinsekai literally means ‘new world’ in Japanese.
-Retro-futuristic in appearance with plenty of neon lights and 3D signs, Shinsekai’s creation dates back to 1903 when Osaka City hosted the National Industrial Exhibition.
+The area is retro-futuristic in appearance with plenty of neon lights and 3D signs.
+Shinsekai’s creation dates back to 1903 when Osaka City hosted the National Industrial Exhibition.
 After that, Shinsekai was designed as a neighborhood where all kinds of attractions, bars, and restaurants were located.

 The Tsutenkaku Tower with its 108 m height is one of the icons of Osaka and is the central point of the Shinsekai area.
 There are 7 different floors in the building.
 On the upper floors, the tower has 2 viewpoints that offer a spectacular view of the surroundings and an open-air garden.
 There are also restaurants and souvenir shops.
-One of the biggest attractions of the Tsutenkakuo Tower is its lighting even though it can only be enjoyed at night, the tower’s LED lights vary in color as the seasons change.
+One of the biggest attractions of the Tsutenkakuo Tower is its lighting even though it can only be enjoyed at night.
+Varying colors in the tower’s LED lights show the seasons’ change.

 Osaka Museum of Housing and Living